• Skip to primary navigation

 Plant-Based Tostadas

 A crunchy corn tortilla base topped with beans, lettuce, tomato, and optional salsa.
-It's versatile, hands-on, and kid-friendly.
+It's versatile, easy to make and kid-friendly.
+Pack the ingredients separately so they can build their own.

 Greek Chickpea Quinoa Salad